mmeru/mmeru.github.io/_pages/about.md

   - /about.html
 ---

-Current MSCS student @ USC.
+I'm a current MSCS student @ USC.

 My Education
 ======